asafiw/simloud-docs/src/pages/en/simloud-pipeline-examples.markdown

 [Download simloud-pipeline.yaml](/files/terraform/simloud-pipeline.yaml)

 ### Terraform variables
-In the Terraform code, we use the following variables:
+In the Terraform code, we use the following main variables:
 ```yaml

 var.simloud["generic"]["region"]              # The AWS region name